paluh/purescript-puxing-bob/README.md

 ```

-## Pux.Routing.Bob.Component
+## Pux.Routing.Bob

-This module implements simple component which can be embeded in your application and it will handle routing for you.
+This module implements simple approach for routing, which can be embeded in your application and it will handle routing for you.
 This is not really composable approach, but it is simple.

 ### Overview